opengisch/QgisModelBaker/docs/background_info/basket_handling.md

 We need to import the data of Ul Qoma now into our physical model with the ili2db parameter `--dataset "Ul Qoma"`.
 When the dataset already exists in the physical database we do not make an `--import`, but an `--update` instead.
 This means all the data in this dataset are updated with the data from the `xtf` file (and removed if not existent there).

-With the Model Baker we do make generally an `--update`, because we import only into exiting datasets.
+With the Model Baker we do make generally an `--update`, , as we only import into existing datasets.
+If you want to delete all the data from this dataset first (even from baskets other than those contained in the transfer file), you can check the corresponding box.
+In this case, a `--replace` command will be executed instead.

+!!!
+Note
+    The difference between a `--replace` and an `--update` is that the one hand with an `--update` the baskets that are not contained in the transferfile remain untouched and on the other hand the technical ids remain the physical database (because we "update"), whereas with  a `--replace` the are freshly created (because here we "delete" and "insert").
+This means these two commands could trigger different backend functions (e.g. trigger functions on PostgreSQL).

 ### Dataset Manager